 CIP planning serves to avoid spikes in the annual budgets.
 The Committee also prioritizes projects as to urgency.
-The plan includes a recommendations for the time sequence for implementation of the projects deemed necessary or desirable.
-The current recommendations are set forth in the plan and include making the Town Hall Renovation priority 1 for safety reasons, replacing the Rye Junior High School and Library boilers, repair of the Rye Harbor bridge and advancing the Salt Shed project due to environmental concerns.
+The plan includes recommendations for the time sequence for implementation of the projects deemed necessary or desirable.
+The current recommendations are set forth in the plan and include advancing the Salt Shed project due to environmental concerns.

 The Committee's recommendations may also include estimated costs for each project, along with probable operating and maintenance costs; estimated revenue, if applicable; and existing sources of funds or the need for additional sources of funds for the implementation of each project.
 The CIP plan is responsive to changes in the town's environment.
-The CIP Committee's recommendations go the Board of Selectmen and the Budget Committee prior to preparation of the next year's annual budget.
-Capital Improvements Program planning is advisory only, however, the selectmen have expressed their wish that the CIP prioritize the projects for all departments and make specific recommendations to the selectmen as to which projects should be pursued and when.
+The CIP Committee's recommendations go the Select Board and the Budget Committee prior to preparation of the town's annual budget.
+Capital Improvements Program planning is advisory only, however, the Members of the Select Board have expressed their wish that the CIP prioritize the projects for all departments and make specific recommendations to the Select Board as to which projects should be pursued and when.
 Nevertheless, disapproval, approval, funding and scheduling of projects are beyond the charge of the Committee.
 It is the town voter who approves or disapproved the capital outlay at the annual election.

-According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board (Phil Winslow) and the Budget Committee (Mae Bradshaw), and the Board of Selectmen (Craig Musselman).
-In addition, the Rye CIP Committee 2018-2023 includes a member of the Rye School Board (Jeanne Moynahan) and members at large (Ned Paul and Russ Bookholz).
+According to RSA 674:5, the CIP Committee shall include at least one member of the Planning Board, the Budget Committee and the Select Board.
+In addition, the Rye CIP Committee 2020-2025 includes a member of the Rye School Board and two at-large community members.
 The representatives from each participating board are chosen by those boards each year.
-Citizens interested in becoming a member of the CIP Committee should notify the Selectmen's Office.
+Citizens interested in becoming a member of the CIP Committee should notify Janice Ireland, Executive Assistant to the Select Board.